guardian/riff-raff/magenta-lib/docs/magenta-lib/concepts/deploy.json.md

 This deploys an application which uses the `executable-jar-app` to deploy the actual application but also deploys static files to an S3 bucket.

+### Looking at stack

+Riff-Raff is built around the idea of stacks and apps.
+A stack is a group of applications that are logically grouped together to provide a service or product.
+Some examples might be *deployment*, *content-api" and *discussion*.
+These should correlate to swim-lanes.
+It is not possible to deploy to two different stacks in a single deployment - this is by design.

+Stack is used to look up resources such as AWS keys and hosts in addition to the app name and the stage being deployed to.

 ### Looking at the recipes